Geometric Origin of CMB Large-Angle Anomalies from Discrete Vacuum Nucleation

 k

-defines a preferred axis ˆz (the lift direction) that is inherently common to all multi-
+defines a preferred axis ˆz common to all multipoles.
+Both

-C. Prediction 3: Correlation with the Hemispherical Asymmetry Axis
+4.3.
+Prediction 3: Correlation with the hemispherical asymmetry axis

-In our companion work [14], we successfully derived the hemispherical power asymmetry amplitude A = e
+We have shown in companion work [12] that the hemispherical power asymmetry amplitude

 3